Fork-Merge Decoding: Enhancing Multimodal Understanding in Audio-Visual Large Language Models: Introduction

-Furthermore, we evaluate the effectiveness of FMD by applying it to two recent AV-LLMs: VideoLLaMA2, which performs token-wise fusion, and video-SALMONN~\cite{sun2024video}, which adopts channel-wise fusion.
-With FMD, both models achieve improved decoding performance across three widely used audio-visual benchmarks: AVQA~\cite{yang2022avqa}, MUSIC-AVQA~\cite{li2022learning}, and AVHBench~\cite{sung2024avhbench}.
+Furthermore, we evaluate the effectiveness of FMD by applying it to three recent AV-LLMs: VideoLLaMA2~\citep{cheng2024videollama} and Qwen2.5-Omni~\citep{xu2025qwen2} (token-wise fusion) and video-SALMONN~\citep{sun2024video} (channel-wise fusion).
+Applying FMD leads to consistent performance improvements in all baselines across three widely used audio-visual benchmarks: AVQA~\citep{yang2022avqa}, MUSIC-AVQA~\citep{li2022learning}, and AVHBench~\citep{sung2024avhbench}.
 Notably, FMD enhances performance not only in tasks that emphasize a single modality but also in tasks that require balanced reasoning across both modalities.
-These results demonstrate that FMD effectively supports multimodal understanding by fully leveraging the information from each modality during inference.
+These results show that FMD enhances multimodal understanding by fully utilizing information from each modality during inference.